scott-mao/Restoring-Extremely-Dark-Images-In-Real-Time/README.md

 Time taken by SID model on CPU for 8MP image : 9.998942331314088 seconds
 ```

-We are in process of getting all the prior permissions and copyrights from agencies that supported this work and this should complete soon.
+### Training and Testing

 We will shortly add full training and testing codes.

 ## Cite Us